Trian seeks seat for Peltz on P&G board

-(Reuters) - Activist investor Trian Fund Management LP is seeking a board seat at Procter & Gamble Co (PG.N) for Nelson Peltz, the fund's billionaire chief executive, according to a regulatory filing on Monday.
+(Reuters) - Nelson Peltz's Trian Fund Management LP said on Monday it was seeking a seat for its billionaire chief executive at Procter & Gamble Co's (PG.N) board as it looks to push the company to take more drastic steps to revive sales.

 The fund, which owns about $3.3 billion of P&G's stock, urged shareholders to vote for Peltz at the company's shareholder meeting, citing his track record of working with managements to turn around consumer companies.